TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

 ![Html report](/img/BDDfy/method-name-conventions/html-report.JPG)

 ##How does BDDfy do all that?
 When using the reflective mode, BDDfy scans your class (which is <code>this</code> you are calling <code>BDDfy()</code> on) and finds all the methods in it.
 It then adds all the methods which match its conventions to a list.
-After having gone through the class (and its base classes) it loops over the methods and runs them and then generates a report from it.
+After having gone through the class (and its base classes), it loops over the methods, executes them, and then generates a report.

 Here is the complete list of the out of the box conventions.
 The method name: